tomcritchlow/SEO-MBA/course-beta.md

 It's designed to teach you:

 - How to create effective SEO strategies
 - How to communicate your ideas
+- How to present to executives
-- Get buy-in
+- How to get buy-in and effect change

+The course is designed for in-house, agency and solo folks but you'll get the most value from the course if you're working with larger companies where cross-functional issues and executive presence matter most.

 ## Course Schedule & Outline